401 results found

 A thermodynamic optimization methodology is developed to model, analyze, and predict the system behaviour of a combined SOFC-GT cycle.
 The system efficiency and power output are used as a basis to optimize the whole hybrid power plant.
 The optimized performance characteristics are presented and discussed in detail through a parametric analysis.
 Simulations of the effects that various design and operating parameters have on system performance have led to some interesting results.
 This study can be considered as a preliminary investigation of more complex fuel cell and gas turbine hybrid systems incorporating additional practical irreversible losses.

-Offer GJ, Howey D, Contestabile M, et al., 2010, Comparative analysis of battery electric, hydrogen fuel cell and hybrid vehicles in a future sustainable road transport system, ENERGY POLICY, Vol: 38, Pages: 24-29, ISSN: 0301-4215
+Offer GJ, Howey DA, Contestabile M, et al., 2010, Comparative analysis of battery electric, hydrogen fuel cell and hybrid vehicles in a future sustainable road transport system, Energy Policy, Vol: 38, Pages: 24-29

-Matian M, Marquis A, Brett D, et al., 2010, An experimentally validated heat transfer model for thermal management design in polymer electrolyte membrane fuel cells, PROCEEDINGS OF THE INSTITUTION OF MECHANICAL ENGINEERS PART A-JOURNAL OF POWER AND ENERGY, Vol: 224, Pages: 1069-1081, ISSN: 0957-6509
+Matian M, Marquis A, Brett D, et al., 2010, An experimentally validated heat transfer model for thermal management design in polymer electrolyte membrane fuel cells, Journal of Power and Energy

 Cai Q, Adjiman CS, Brandon NP, 2010, Modelling the dynamic response of a solid oxide steam electrolyser to transient inputs during renewable hydrogen production, Frontiers of Energy and Power Engineering in China, Vol: 4, Pages: 211-222